sschmeier/genomics-tutorial/introduction.rst

 During this tutorial you will learn to:

-- Make use of a UNIX-based computer environment
 - Check the data quality of an NGS experiment
 - Create a genome assembly of the ancestor based on NGS data
 - Map NGS reads of evolved lines to the created ancestral reference genome